JerryJin93/SwipeExitLayout/README.md

     }
 ```

-2. Use SwipeExitLayout in a specific class.
+2. Or to use SwipeExitLayout in a specific class.
 ```
-    public abstract class XxxActivity extends AppCompatActivity {
+    public class XxxActivity extends AppCompatActivity {

         private SwipeExitLayout root;